hjorslev/awesome-stars/README.md

 ## PureBasic

+- [tugich/WinAutopilotImport](https://github.com/tugich/WinAutopilotImport) - This tool provides a simple GUI for registering your Windows device with Windows Autopilot.
 - [tugich/SetupPackagerIntune](https://github.com/tugich/SetupPackagerIntune) - Setup Packager helps you to easily package your software installation for Intune or other device management solutions.
 With just a few clicks you can create a PSADT-capable package from your files and

 ## Python